 Time Spent Viewing

 Another determining factor for news feed ranking is the time spent to read similar posts by them.
 This determiner has been added as many times people don’t actually like, comment on or share the posts they like to read.
-Facebook has come out with this new technique to find out posts which users like.
-But this doesn’t mean longer articles will get a preference.
-Facebook will look at the time spent within a threshold so as not to accidentally treat longer articles preferentially.
+Facebook has come out with this new technique to find the most engaging content for you so you can spend more time on the platform.